-A West Palm Beach motor vehicle accident attorney skilled in handling drowsy driving cases can file a personal injury lawsuit to collect monetary compensation for your medical bills, lost wages and other damages.
+A motor vehicle accident attorney skilled in handling drowsy driving cases can file a personal injury lawsuit to collect monetary compensation for your medical bills, lost wages and other damages.

 In situations involving the loss of life, your attorney can file a wrongful death lawsuit against the drowsy driver on behalf of the surviving family members.

-Hollander Law Firm has years of experience helping people who have been injured in serious car crashes, including collisions caused by drowsy drivers.
+Hollander Law Firm Accident Injury Lawyers has years of experience helping people who have been injured in serious car crashes, including collisions caused by drowsy drivers.
 Our personal injury law firm represents motor vehicle accident victims throughout South Florida, including the cities of West Palm Beach, Boca Raton and Fort Lauderdale.

 We take a thorough and aggressive approach in drowsy driving cases, carefully reviewing all of the evidence including police reports, eyewitness statements, medical records and other critical documents.

-A truck accident lawyer at our Boca Raton based firm will identify all responsible parties and fight to get you the maximum compensation you deserve.
+One of our Boca Raton accident lawyers will identify all responsible parties and fight to get you the maximum compensation you deserve.

-Schedule a Free Consultation with a Boca Raton Drowsy Driving Accident Attorney
+Schedule a Free Consultation with a Boca Raton Auto Accident Attorney